OmniCloudOrg/OmniCloud-Full/README.md

 ---

 Built with ❤️ using Rust.
-Star us on GitHub if you like Omniforge!
+Star us on GitHub if you like OmniCloud!